2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in Alabama

 Most Popular Alabama Trade Schools for a Bachelor's in Engineering Technologies

-Our 2023 rankings named Columbia Southern University the most popular school in Alabama for engineering technologies students working on their bachelor’s degree.
-Columbia Southern University is a fairly large private for-profit school located in the town of Orange Beach.
+Our analysis found Columbia Southern University to be the most popular school for engineering technologies students who want to pursue a bachelor’s degree in Alabama.
+Columbia Southern University is a large private for-profit school located in the fringe town of Orange Beach.

 Women make up 21% of the engineering tech majors at the school.